-Adam Ashley-Cooper is one of Australia’s longest-serving players, among just 11 Wallabies centurions and one of just two Wallabies to feature in four Rugby World Cup campaigns.
+Adam Ashley-Cooper was one of Australia’s longest-serving players, among just 11 Wallabies centurions and one of just two Wallabies in four World Cup campaigns.
 Born in Sydney, he was raised on NSW’s central coast but did not play his first rugby game until he was 15.
 He made his first grade debut as an 18-year-old for Sydney’s Northern Suburbs in the Shute Shield.

 Less than two years later, in 2004, he signed a development contract with the Brumbies.
 Ashley-Cooper had a short stint on the Sevens World Series and an Australian U21 World Championship berth as he continued to develop.
 In 2005, he made his Super Rugby debut and quickly moved into Test calculations.